seanluce/ANFHealthCheck/README.md

 ## Deploy from the Runbook Gallery

-Deploy this script from the runbook Gallery.
+Deploy this script from the Runbook Gallery.
 Edit the 'Send-Email' function with your SMTP server, credentials, email address, etc.

 ## Clone this repo and run locally